romantorv/serko-login-sample/README.md

 ```

 ### Common Actions:
-A collection of same configuration actions to use with the store.
+A collection of the same configuration actions to use with the store.
 The actions are wrapped with the axios headers configuration, so that we don’t need to declare at each store

-Can read the action here: ./stores/actions.js
+Can read the action here: `./stores/actions.js`

 ### Naming convention:
 Store attributes: